Holland Park

 Residential development activity is lower than average in Holland Park according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Holland Park recorded around 28 residential properties granted approval annually.
-Over the past five financial years, between FY-21 and FY-25, approximately 140 homes were approved, with an additional 25 approved so far in FY-26.
-On average, over these five years, 1.5 new residents per year per dwelling constructed were estimated, suggesting balanced supply and demand, creating stable market conditions.
+AreaSearch analysis of ABS building approval numbers indicates that Holland Park has annually recorded around 28 residential properties granted approval.
+Over the past five financial years, between FY-21 and FY-25, approximately 140 homes were approved, with an additional 25 so far in FY-26.
+On average, 1.5 new residents per year per dwelling constructed have been added over these five years, suggesting a balanced supply and demand creating stable market conditions.

-The average construction value of new properties was $958,000, indicating a focus on the premium market with high-end developments.
-This financial year, $5.1 million in commercial approvals have been registered, reflecting limited commercial development focus.
+The average construction value of new properties is $958,000, indicating developers focus on the premium market with high-end developments.
+This financial year has seen $5.1 million in commercial approvals registered, reflecting limited commercial development focus.

-Building activity shows 89.0% detached houses and 11.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+New building activity comprises 89.0% detached houses and 11.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
 The location has approximately 352 people per dwelling approval, reflecting an established area.
-Looking ahead, Holland Park is expected to grow by 101 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+According to AreaSearch's latest quarterly estimate, Holland Park is expected to grow by 99 residents through to 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development